Paul Gray (hurdler)

-Paul Gray (born 25 May 1969) is a retired Welsh athlete who competed in the 110 metres hurdles and 400 metres hurdles.
-He won the bronze medal at the 1994 Commonwealth Games.
+Paul Gray (born 25 May 1969) is a Welsh retired athlete who competed in the 110 metres hurdles and 400 metres hurdles.

+Biography

+Shortly after winning the Junior 1987 Junior AAA title, Gray won bronze at the 1987 European Athletics Junior Championships.

+Gray won the bronze medal at the 1994 Commonwealth Games at the 1994 Commonwealth Games in Victoria, Canada.
 In addition, he represented Great Britain at two World Championships, in 1999 and 2001, without reaching the semifinals.

 His personal bests are 13.53 seconds in the 110 metres hurdles (Victoria 1994) and 49.16 in the 400 metres hurdles (Budapest 1998).

+Gray twice finished runner-up in the 110 metres hurdles event at the AAA Championships, behind Andy Tulloch at the 1994 AAA Championships and ten years later behind Robert Newton at the 2004 AAA Championships.